jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (2) The limits notified in accordance with subsection (1), may, in the absence of proof to the contrary, be taken in any proceedings to be the current limits.
 (3) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-### 88 Units of account
+### 88 Certification of units of account for purposes of this Part
-(1)
-(2) For the purposes of paragraph 1 of Article 8 of the LLMC Convention (as amended by the LLMC Protocol), a certificate given by or on behalf of the Secretary to the Treasury stating—shall, in any proceedings, be received in evidence and, in the absence of proof to the contrary, be sufficient evidence of the value of the New Zealand currency for the purposes of paragraph 1 of Article 8 of the LLMC Convention (as amended by the LLMC Protocol).
+(1) For the purposes of paragraph 1 of Article 8 of the LLMC Convention (as amended by the LLMC Protocol), a certificate given by or on behalf of the Secretary to the Treasury must, in any proceedings, be received in evidence and, in the absence of proof to the contrary, be sufficient evidence of the value of the New Zealand currency.
-  (a) that a particular sum in New Zealand currency has been fixed as the equivalent of 1 special drawing right for a particular date; or
+(2) A certificate given under subsection (1) must state— (a) that a particular sum in New Zealand currency has been fixed as the equivalent of 1 unit of account for a particular date; or
-  (b) that no sum has been fixed for that date, and that a particular sum has been so fixed for the date most recently preceding a particular date,—
+  (b) that no sum has been fixed for that date, and that a particular sum has been fixed for the date most recently preceding the particular date.

 ### 89 Court may consolidate claims
 [Repealed]